SwellRT/swellrt/README.md

 2. Visit the Apache Wave wiki at https://cwiki.apache.org/confluence/display/WAVE/Home.
 3. Look at the white papers folder - the information is a bit old but still usable.
 4. Watch the Wave Summit videos on YouTube, find the links at: https://cwiki.apache.org/confluence/display/WAVE/Wave+Summit+Talks

-Protocol Buffers
---
-Wave Protocol communicates using Protocol Buffers <http://code.google.com/p/protobuf/>.

-Because of the difficulty of distributing binaries, we do not include the protocol compiler in this distribution.
-Therefore, to rebuild updated protocol buffer files, you will need to install the binary protoc in your environment by fetching the protobuf code from the website above.

-Additionally, you will have to update the build-proto.properties file to point to the unpacked source distribution of the protocol buffers release.

-Then, after updating a proto file, run
-    ant -f build-proto.xml compile compile_json

-Note: this generates files into proto_src.
-If files here exist without write permission, you will get permission denied errors from this step.

-Note also that you don't need protoc unless you want to change the proto files.

 To enable SSL: